CalMemer32/keychron-k8-signal/README.md

-# Pre-Built SignalRGB Firmware for Keychron K8 (K8J3)
+# Pre-Built SignalRGB Compatible Firmware for Keychron K8 (K8J3)

 **Why did i do this?**
 I followed the official SignalRGB guide but all the pre-compiled firmware files for the K8 did not work properly with my exact model.